Similarity Contrastive Estimation for Self-Supervised Soft Contrastive Learning: Conclusion

 \section{Conclusion}

 In this paper we introduced a self-supervised soft contrastive learning approach called Similarity Contrastive Estimation (SCE).
-It contrasts pair of strong and weak views with other instances and maintains relations among instances.
-The similarity distribution that defines relations is computed on weak augmented views and sharpened to remove noisy relations.
+It contrasts pairs of asymmetrical augmented views with other instances while maintaining relations among instances.
+The similarity distribution that defines relations is computed on one view and sharpened to remove noisy relations.
 SCE leverages contrastive learning and relational learning and improves the performance over optimizing only one aspect.
-We showed that it is competitive with the state of the art on the linear evaluation protocol on ImageNet.
-SCE proposes an estimation of the true distribution of similarity in the general formulation of the self-supervised contrastive learning approach, and we leave the study to propose a better estimation of this distribution for future work.
+We showed that it is competitive with the state of the art on the linear evaluation protocol on ImageNet, for fewer pretraining epochs, and to generalize to several downstream tasks.
+We proposed a simple but effective initial estimation of the true distribution of similarity among instances.
+An interesting perspective would be to propose a finer estimation of this distribution.